 For senior lawyers, LawWorks is also developing a Fellowship Programme, which identifies suitable opportunities for those planning for life after full-time practice.

 Case study 6: Legal Experts in Schools

 For two years, lawyers from the in-house legal team at Prudential have worked alongside lawyers from one of their panel law firms to deliver Young Citizens’ Experts in Schools programme to pupils in a large secondary school in Tower Hamlets.

 One of the lawyers involved in the volunteering commented: “It’s a great way to engage with young people on legal and ethical issues which impact on them, deepen their level of knowledge of the law and to encourage their thinking on topical legal issues.”

 If your in-house legal team is interested in providing pro bono work for international causes, the following organisations provide a range of services to in-house legal teams and other legal professionals.

-Launched by a group of in-house practitioners, the UK In-House Pro Bono Group shares a collective belief that the provision of pro bono work is a professional responsibility for all lawyers.
+Launched by a group of in-house practitioners, the In House Pro Bono Group shares a collective belief that providing pro bono work is a professional responsibility for all lawyers.
 Supported by a steering committee, the group aims to: